 “As ‘digital natives’ teenagers face various mobile security challenges – as a victim and as perpetrators,” highlights Ritesh Chopra, Country Manager, India, Norton by Symantec.

-Chopra illustrates that a 13-year old teenager is insolent about the difference between a good app and bad app.
-Teens tend to download apps from non-evaluated third party app sources, but they must be aware of the potential risks associated with it.
+Chopra illustrates that a 13-year old teenager is insolent about the difference between a good app and a bad app.
+Teens tend to download apps from non-evaluated third-party app sources, but they must be aware of the potential risks associated with it.
 He laments that parents should keep a check on smartphone habits of their wards.

 Youths are emerging as the drivers of smartphone industry revolution in India as half of the smartphone users in India are young.
 One of the Ericsson’s reports illustrates the age-wise distribution of mobile internet user base in India.
 In 2015, a significant 15-20% of the total mobile internet users belonged to the age group of 12-19 years.
 A substantial 40% of the mobile internet users in India belonged to the age group of 20-30 years.

-Apps tricks the smartphone users; according to another Norton report, a considerable 50% of the respondents have granted permission to access their contacts and mobile in exchange of free apps.
+Apps play tricks with smartphone users; according to another Norton report, a considerable 50% of the respondents have granted permission to access their contacts and mobile in exchange for free apps.
 Interestingly, 40% of the respondents have given access to their camera and photos as well.

 Chopra also addressed the growing adoption of apps among the smartphone users.
 He said that 1 in every 2 Indians has over 20 apps installed on his/her smartphone or tablet device, and 36% of them have given access to their personal information because they think that having such apps installed look ‘cool’.
 Chopra also addressed the growing concern towards theft of digital money as 52% of the respondents believe that the mWallet installed on their smartphones has come under threat in the past.